Talk With Someone Who Understands

 Register here for Lifeline or call our office at 203-663-6893.

 A Lifeline coordinator will call you to discuss your child’s diagnosis and make the appropriate match.
-Your Lifeline Parent will contact you within 48 hours of your first contact with us.

 Our Parents have been carefully selected.
 We match families by diagnosis and age of child.